 Marching in the cadets was a ballache.
 Once a week we would arrive at school not clad in grey shirts, grey shorts and grey socks, but in khaki shirts, khaki shorts and khaki socks.
-It was ‘kadet dag’ or something.
-Softening us up and brainwashing us in the glory of fighting for the vaderland.
+It was ‘kadet dag’ or something equally sinister.
+Softening us up and brainwashing us in the glory and honour of fighting for the vaderland.

 This had to stop, so Lloyd and I decided to try out for the orkes.
 Still the kadet orkes and you still had to wear khaki but we thought it might be less onerous.
+Also you could shushine your khaki putties for some light relief.
 I was assigned a drum and drumsticks.
 Zunckel was give a bright brass trompet, slightly battered.

-It couldn’t last.
+Such freedom couldn’t last.
 Some parade was coming up and it was time for quality control.
-Kadet uber-offisier von musiek Eben Louw lined us up, got us started on some military propaganda lied and walked slowly from one to the other, listening intently as we parum-parum-pummed away.
+Kadet uber-offisier von muziek n kak, Eben Louw, lined us up, got us started on some military propaganda lied and walked slowly from one to the other, listening intently as we parum-parum-pummed away.
 He watched as I bliksem‘d the drum more or less in time, nodded and walked on.

 Then he got to Zunckel.
 He leaned closer, then put his ear right near Lloyd’s trompet.
 “Blaas, jong!” he muttered.
 Niks.
 Not a peep.
 The Zunck had been faking it, pretending to blow with his right pinky raised impressively.
 Never had learned how to make that thing squawk.

 Oh no!
 This post was a dredged-up memory from 45yrs ago.
-I sent it to his big mate Steve Reed in Aussie, who forwarded it to Lloyd’s sister Filly in Zimbabwe where I thought Lloyd would have a chuckle reading it.
+I sent it to my and Lloyd’s big mate Steve Reed in Aussie, who forwarded it to Lloyd’s sister Filly in Zimbabwe where I thought Lloyd would have a chuckle reading it.

 blaas boetie, blaas jong – prove you actually know how to blow a trumpet and you’re not just fakin’ it; You’re faking it aren’t you?